Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 Simple Fixes That Actually Work: Posture, Setup, and Smarter Tools

-Fix Your Workstation First
+Fix Your Workstation First for a Neutral Position

 - Desk height: Your elbows should sit at roughly 90 degrees when your hands rest on the keyboard.
 If your desk is too high, your shoulders rise to compensate.